USS Balao: 1952–1963

-Operation Petticoat

-Balao starred as the "pink submarine" in the 1959 comedy film Operation Petticoat, co-starring with Cary Grant and Tony Curtis (photo).

 Return to service

-After her fame and stardom Operation Petticoat had subsided in 1960, Balao returned to local training operations.
-On 1 April, she was reclassified as an auxiliary submarine, AGSS-285, but continued to serve as a training ship.
+After her fame and stardom in the 1959 Blake Edwards film Operation Petticoat, Balao returned to local training operations.
+On 1 April 1960, she was reclassified as an auxiliary submarine, AGSS-285, but continued to serve as a training ship.
 On 3 March 1961, Balao simulated a disabled submarine for the testing of a new device for individual escape.
-The mechanism, known as the "Steinke hood," enabled Commander W. F. Mazzone and Lieutenant H. E. Steinke, the hood's inventor, to ascend from a depth of 318 ft to the surface in 55 seconds, setting a new record.
+The mechanism, known as the "Steinke hood", enabled Commander W. F. Mazzone and Lieutenant H. E. Steinke, the hood's inventor, to ascend from a depth of 318 ft to the surface in 55 seconds, setting a new record.

 From 28 June–4 November, the submarine underwent overhaul and battery renewal.
 She returned to Key West and resumed services in training.
-In April 1962, Balao deployed to the Mediterranean Sea where she joined the 6th Fleet for four months of exercises with other NATO navies.
+In April 1962, Balao deployed to the Mediterranean Sea, where she joined the 6th Fleet for four months of exercises with other NATO navies.
 Balao also deployed to the western Atlantic during the Cuban Missile Crisis in October–November, but returned to routine training duty when the trouble died down.

 Decommissioning

 In 1963, the Board of Inspection and Survey determined Balao to be unfit for further service.
 The submarine was decommissioned on 1 August 1963, and her name was struck from the Naval Vessel Register that same day.
 Her hulk was sunk off the coast of northern Florida on 6 September as a target.
-Before this occurred, her conning tower and periscope shears were removed, and are on display on the waterfront at the National Museum of the United States Navy of the Washington Navy Yard in Washington, D.C.
+Before this occurred, her conning tower and periscope shears were removed, and are on display on the waterfront at the National Museum of the United States Navy of the Washington Navy Yard in Washington, DC.
+Her anchor was removed and is displayed at Veterans' Memorial Park in Florence, Alabama.